SkillandThrill/HTML-CSS-Projects/README.md

 created the Registration form with the details to add name, username, email, password and confirm password. gave the responsivness to the form as well.

 4.creating Contact us form
+created contact us form with HTML and CSS gave the responsivness to the page with media queries. used flex properties for aligning the contents.

 ////////////////
 https://github.com/GauravR02/HTML-CSS-Projects.git